 One of the biggest things I hate is seeing trash and vandalism at my favorite outdoor spots.
-It seems to have become a bigger issue with the invitation of social media.
+It seems to have become a bigger issue with the invention of social media.
 Hard work has been done by people before them in order to keep these locations clean.
 However, more people continue to find these cool locations, and refuse to give respect to the area.
 What we have to understand is not everything is done maliciously.

 I’m constantly growing as a person.
 I’m in no way perfect and make my good share of mistakes.
 But, as I grow I try to learn from these mistakes.
 One example I will share is recently dealing with someone who vandalized a tree near the Buffalo National River.
 The person carved their name in a local tree and posted it on social media.
 I had a knee-jerk reaction that wasn’t helpful.
 I copied the post and shared it.
 Not really thinking about the situation, I shared the name of the person.
 Granted they posted this publicly and I felt the images were fair gain to use.
 However, the biggest mistake was sharing the name of the person.
 In doing so I wasn’t helping the situation and my post was perceived as public shaming.